 All professors should read this book, especially those that see administration and being a deanlet as an escape route from doing teaching and research (both of which I actually like a lot).
 In re-reading Goldsmith, I realized that I'm still leading and developing interdisciplinary research collaborations.
 They originated in IRIS and have moved into my Biology lab.
 So, I'm not back to being an individual PI but was behaving like one, while, in fact, still being a team leader: all of the collaboration costs and interaction efforts are ongoing and heavy.
 I had forgotten this, as I stepped off the research institute director & administrator pathway onto the regular Biology professor track.

-Fortunately, during my 7 years as director of IRIS, I got to interact with colleagues from all York faculties, including Schulich Business School from whom I learned about corporate social responsibility, management, leadership, ethics and organizational behaviour.
-I also learned how to lead and participate in teams.
+Fortunately, during my seven years as director of IRIS, I got to interact with colleagues from all York faculties, including the Schulich Business School, from whom I learned about corporate social responsibility, management, leadership, ethics and organizational behaviour.
+I also beefed up my skills for leading and participate in teams.

-For an A-type personality and a perpetually late "Producer", as per Diana DeLonzor's Never Be Late Again, going through this soft-skill exercise, has brought relief.
-Once I framed my research and teaching outlook correctly, during July, I found that I started checking the big ticket items off my To-Do list (ie I finally got around to eating some frogs).
+For an A-type personality, and a perpetually late "Producer", as described in Diana DeLonzor's Never Be Late Again, going through this soft-skill exercise, has brought me relief.
+Once I framed my research and teaching outlook correctly, during July 2014, I found that I started checking the big ticket items off my To-Do list (ie I finally got around to eating some frogs).
+Brian Tracy's book on procrastination has also helped me a lot over the decades since it was published in 2001.